joserocha3/startup-super-pack/README.md

 ### Server

-The back-end will be the heart of you startup.
+The back-end will be the heart  startup.

 - GraphQL with Apollo V2
 - Database setup via Prisma